djpiper28/vignere-cipher-brute-force-program/README.md

 # Linux and Mac

 For you users download lazarus and compile the project manually.
+Edit works on wine just fine lmao.